xenit-eu/dynamic-extensions-for-alfresco/documentation/DE_Specific_Extension_Deps.md

 Dynamic extensions can use any library present in Alfresco's webapp classpath. (not tomcat shared)

-When you first install dynamic extensions, it scans the webapp classpath for libraries and stores the results in the repository. (for performance)
+When you first install dynamic extensions, it scans the webapp classpath for libraries and stores the results in the repository to reduce future startup times.

 Whenever the `WEB-INF/lib` changes, the list of libraries is refreshed upon restart.
 This means you can simply restart Alfresco after adding/removing a jar to `WEB-INF/lib` folder.

-You can consult the complete list at <http://localhost:8080/alfresco/service/dynamic-extensions/container/system-packages>.
+You can consult the complete list at `/alfresco/service/dynamic-extensions/container/system-packages`.

 A more modular and dynamic way of providing dependencies is by deploying the dependency as an OSGi bundle.
 However not any jar file can be deployed as a bundle.
 It needs to have an OSGi manifest.